danielnuriyev/engineering-blog/min.md

 Any good design must use math.
 Otherwise it has unexpected consequences.

+### Object Oriented

-**Object Oriented** design is a must for designing complex systems.
+OO Design is a must for designing complex systems.
 Use C++ when you learn this.
 There are languages with better OO design but C++ is a good first step in this direction after C.

 ### Blockchain